MagnusDot/MegaBot/README.md

 Want to contribute?
 Great!
 You can open some Issue and explain what do you need in the future !

-You can install it on you're server here :

 #### installation for developper